Some relevant titles

 Gatemaster – vangelmatsur (gate + master)

-General – matral (Matriat tral = ruler lord)
+General – matral (matriat tral = superior lord)

 Gentleman – meratsam (master man)

-Governor – patral (Patrat tral – law man)
+Governor – patral (Patrat tral – lord of the law)

-Grand King – merial (Merianat Tral - king of lords), can also be used in form “Merial Government, Merial Order, Merial Guard” – means both a title and an office, compare to word “royal”
+Grand King – merial (Merianat Tral - ruler of lords), can also be used in form “merial government, merial order, merial guard” – means both a title and an office, compare to word “royal”

 Great, high, master, host – merat